 Term and continuing contracts.
-Full-time professionals employed in positions requiring certification and nurses will be employed by term or continuing contracts after they have successfully completed the probationary period.
+Full-time professionals employed in positions requiring certification, nurses, finance director and technology director will be employed by term or continuing contracts after they have successfully completed the probationary period.
 The terms and conditions of employment are detailed in the contract and employment policies.
 All employees will receive a copy of their contract.
-Employment policies can be accessed online or copies will be provided upon request.
+Employment policies can be accessed online, or copies will be provided upon request.

 Noncertified professional and administrative employees.
 Employees in professional and administrative positions that do not require SBEC certification (such as non-instructional administrators) are not employed by contract.
-Employment is not for any specified term and may be terminated at any time by either he employee or the district.
+Employment is not for any specified term and may be terminated at any time by either the employee or the district.